Creating a student village

 We want to ensure we develop our student residences to take into account any increase in student numbers in the coming years.

 Before we started work on East Slope, we had about 4,300 rooms on campus.
-Redeveloping East Slope is providing about 1,400 extra bedrooms, which will help us to accommodate the projected increases in student numbers while helping us to achieve our target of offering accommodation on campus to at least 40% of our students.
+Redeveloping East Slope is providing about 1,400 extra bedrooms and adding to the range of student housing on campus

 - How much is the cost of the project?